PaghdalDarshil/CS503/Week 10/readme.md

    - What security implications do user namespaces have?
    - Why are other namespace types typically not available to unprivileged users?

-4. A conclusion section with your insights and any challenges you faced.
+5. A conclusion section with your insights and any challenges you faced.

-## Submission Instructions

-1. Compile all your command outputs and answers into a single .txt or .md document.
-2. Submit the document itself (not a git repo link) to the "Week 10 - Isolation" assignment in Blackboard.

-## What to hand in and Grading Rubric

-Grading Rubric
-- 25 points: Completeness of terminal outputs
-- 25 points: Quality of question answers

-Total points achievable is 50.